 GUILT: On many levels.

-- Without knowing any better, most of us have lost our tempers with our child.
+- Without knowing any better, most of us have lost our tempers with our children.

 - About how we often feel toward our child.
 Let’s face it, their disorder makes them hard to “like,” let alone “love,” them sometimes.